Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 Naydra herself honestly had no idea how that kind of a "rule" worked, but it worked now.
 She patted the guard-sister on the arm and let herself in.

-The kitchens were always a spicy olfactory paradise, but this one smelled… she groped for an appropriate Gaori word, gave up, and settled for *Divine.* The air was rich with the smell of finest prime Naxas meat, with herbs and spices, the peculiar caramelized fruity scent of *Talamay* that had been used for cooking and also with the potent nasal presence of two humans.
+The kitchens were always a spicy olfactory paradise, but this one smelled... she groped for an appropriate Gaori word, gave up, and settled for *Divine.* The air was rich with the smell of finest prime Naxas meat, with herbs and spices, the peculiar caramelized fruity scent of *Talamay* that had been used for cooking and also with the potent nasal presence of two humans.
 It wasn’t an unpleasant scent, just...*loud.*

 She recognised Sister Shoo, of course.
 The other, with the blonde hair who was so animatedly telling a story had to be her partner Allison.

 "No, really!
-He was super nervous about it, but like… eager, too."
+He was super nervous about it, but like... eager, too."

 Shoo was giggling fondly.
 "We should do that again sometime.
 Only this time he has to wear the cat ears, not the bow tie."